ppy/osu-wiki/news/2017-12-14-OWC-semifinals-recap.md

 date: 2017-12-14 10:00:00 +0000
 ---

 Saying the past weekend was "intense" might have been a slight understatement!
 Just last weekend, the OWC 2017 Semifinals concluded, where 12 teams went in, and only 6 emerged from the ensuing battle.
 We have seen some truly magnificent and close matches, and some that displayed almost complete dominance from one side.
-Worry not if you missed all the fun – Worry not if you missed all the fun, we'll walk you through what happened in this week's recap!
+If you missed all the fun – Worry not if you missed all the fun, we'll walk you through what happened in this week's recap!

 ![](/wiki/shared/news/banners/owc_2017_recap_banner.jpg)